irisc52/ic-i-do/README.md

+# About

+IC, I Do is a personalized, Notion-inspired to-do list program.

+Features:
+- Adding, editing, completing, and deleting to-do list items
+- Detailing items with category (school, work, etc) and due date (optional)
+- Pinning and unpinning items based on priority

+To Do: ( ;) )
+- Welcome screen + separate page for small, temporary notes such as daily schedule / notes
+- Text formatting (bold, italic, etc)
+- Subtasks / nested to-do items
+- Animation when completing an item
+- Stats page (# completed, etc) like the GitHub contributions or Leetcode progress page
+- Dark Mode / different themes
+- Auto-pin for soon-to-be due or overdue items
+- Polish, make actual URL instead of localhost

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.